 The Problem with Online Advertisement

 On Wednesday Apple released iOS 9 and one of its features is the WebKit Content Blocker API which allows developers to create ad and tracker blockers for iOS.
-Apple did not create an ad blocker themselves, but they gave developers the possiblity to create one and many have done so.
+Apple did not create an ad blocker themselves, but they gave developers the possibility to create one and many have done so.
 I use

 Peace (has been pulled from the App Store) by Marco Arment, but I have also heard good things about Crystal (Crystal now whitelists ads from companies that pay).
 While many people want to use this apps to get rid of ads, I want to reduce the amount of tracking I am exposed to.
 In this article I am going to explain how you can be tracked on the internet and why it is a problem.